Virtual Machines - Hikube

 Quick guide

-Supercomputing → s1 - General applications → u1 - Databases and analytics → m1
+Compute-intensive → s1 - General-purpose → u1 - Databases and analytics → m1

 Network & Access

-Each VM is assigned a private IP in an isolated network.
-External exposure is optional and can be configured in two modes to suit your level of security.
+Each VM gets a private IP on an isolated network.
+External exposure is optional and can be configured in two modes to match your security requirements.

 PortList